RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

 \subsection{Reputation Scheme}

-Recalling that we use double-chain architecture, previous section explained the generation of the transaction chain in detail.
-In this section, we illustrate the design of the reputation scheme which includes the calculation of the reputation score and the generation of the reputation blockchain.
-Our proposed reputation scheme can enhance the security, incentive property and throughput of RepChain.
+Recalling that we use double-chain architecture the previous section explains.
+In this section, we illustrate the design of the reputation scheme.
+Our proposed reputation scheme can enhance the security, incentive property and throughput of \sys.